CMSgov/ab2d-website/_pages/access-production-claims-data.md

 ## Instructions

-AB2D’s production and sandbox environments use the same workflow, endpoints, parameters, and resource type.
-You can [follow the same steps as you did in the sandbox]({{ '/access-sandbox-data' | relative_url }}) to retrieve production data.
+The production and sandbox environments use the same endpoints and workflow.
+You can [follow the same steps as you did in the sandbox]({{ '/access-sandbox-data' | relative_url }}) for production data.

-You’ll still need to [get a bearer token]({{ '/get-a-bearer-token' | relative_url }}) to call the API, but you’ll use the production identity provider (idp.cms.gov) and credentials issued by the AB2D team instead.
-When requesting endpoints, use the production URL (api.ab2d.cms.gov).
+You’ll still need [a bearer token]({{ '/get-a-bearer-token' | relative_url }}) to call the API, but use the production identity provider (idp.cms.gov), production URL (api.ab2d.cms.gov), and credentials issued by the AB2D team instead.

 - Start a job: `GET /api/v2/fhir/Patient/$export`
 - Retrieve metadata: `GET /api/v2/fhir/metadata`